GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 - `View As` specifies the Unit of measure for the data in the dashboard.
 - `Time slider` indicates the current period chosen to display.
 - The `filter` funnel activates the filtering options available: Groups, Measures, Regions, Locations.
--`Actions` activates the Email dashboard or Schedule a Dashboard options

 ## 1.1 Available Dashboards

-At each level there are some dashboards available.
-Here is the list of important Dashboards available in Envizi.
+Here is a list of important dashboards within Envizi.
 <table>
     <theader>
         <td>Category</td>